1977–78 in English football: National teams

-UEFA Competitions
+UEFA competitions

-Liverpool thrashed Hamburg 6–0 to win the European Super Cup 7–1 on aggregate.
-In the Hamburg side was former Liverpool striker Kevin Keegan.
-They went on to beat Club Brugge 1–0 thanks to a Kenny Dalglish goal to retain the European Cup.
+Liverpool won the 1977 European Super Cup by completing a 7–1 aggregate win over Hamburg; they won the second leg 6–0 after drawing 1–1 in the first leg.
+Former Liverpool striker Kevin Keegan was in the Hamburg side.
+They went on to beat Club Brugge 1–0 in the 1978 European Cup Final at Wembley Stadium thanks to a Kenny Dalglish goal, thus retaining the European Cup.

 Manchester United were thrown out of the European Cup Winners' Cup on owing to the behaviour of their fans in the away leg of their tie against St. Étienne.
 They were reinstated a week later, but had to play the second leg at least 300 km from Manchester, at Plymouth Argyle's Home Park ground.

 FA Cup

-Bobby Robson led Ipswich Town to victory in the FA Cup, winning the final 1–0 against Arsenal.
+Bobby Robson led Ipswich Town to victory in the FA Cup, winning the final 1–0 against Arsenal at Wembley Stadium.
+Roger Osborne scored the only goal of the game as Ipswich won the FA Cup for the first time.
+Arsenal and Ipswich reached the final after semi-final victories over Orient and West Bromwich Albion respectively.
+Second Division Orient reached the semi-final with a 2–1 replay victory over Middlesbrough.

-Northern League side Blyth Spartans beat Second Division Stoke City 3–2 away to become the first non-League team to reach the fifth round of the FA Cup since 1949.
-They were seconds away from reaching the quarter-finals, but Wrexham equalised from a retaken corner kick before winning a replay.
+Northern Premier League side Blyth Spartans beat Second Division Stoke City 3–2 away to become the first non-league club to reach the fifth round of the FA Cup in 29 years.
+They were seconds away from reaching the quarter-finals, but Wrexham equalised from a retaken corner kick before winning 2–1 in the replay.
+Wrexham had beaten Newcastle United 4–1 in a replay earlier in the competition.